smile178998/Cyber-Security-Audit-and-Risk-Assessment-/README.md

 # CYBERSEC AURA: CYBER SECURITY AUDIT AND RISK ASSESSMENT

-A comprehensive cybersecurity platform built with Node.js backend and React frontend, featuring AI-powered vulnerability analysis, risk assessment, and security audit capabilities.
+This is a comprehensive cybersecurity platform built with Node.js backend and React frontend, featuring AI-powered vulnerability analysis, risk assessment, and security audit capabilities.

 ## Features